 Former Trump official reacts to Ukraine whistleblower's GoFundMe page

-Fred Fleitz addressed the Ukraine whistleblower on Tuesday before this week's public hearings, saying it is unfair to President Trump that the unnamed official who's accused him of wrongdoing would not be called on as a witness.
+Former Trump administration official Fred Fleitz addressed the Ukraine whistleblower on Tuesday before this week's public impeachment hearings on Wednesday, saying it is unfair to President Trump that the unnamed official who has accused him of wrongdoing would not be called on as a witness.

 "I think the American people expect a process that's fair.
 They expect due process.
 The person who originated this whole matter, the first witness, has to testify," Fleitz said on "The Story with Martha MacCallum."

-Fleitz, the former chief of staff for then-National Security Adviser John Bolton, also reacted to reports that a newly filed complaint to the Intelligence Community Inspector General (ICIG) alleges that the whistleblower whose allegations touched off House Democrats' impeachment inquiry may have violated federal law by indirectly soliciting more than a $250,000 from mostly anonymous sources via a GoFundMe page.
+Fleitz, the former chief of staff for then-National Security Adviser John Bolton, also reacted to reports that a newly filed complaint to the Intelligence Community Inspector General (ICIG) alleges that the whistleblower -- whose allegations launched House Democrats' impeachment inquiry -- may have violated federal law by indirectly soliciting more than $250,000 from mostly anonymous sources via a GoFundMe page.

 'COUP HAS STARTED,' WHISTLEBLOWER ATTORNEY ANNOUNCED IN 2017

-The complaint, which was filed last week and obtained by Fox News, alleged the donations from roughly 6,000 individuals "clearly constitute" gifts to a current intelligence official that may be restricted because of the employee's official position pursuant to 5 CFR 2635.203 and other statutes.
-To date, the GoFundMe has raised over $227,000.
+The ICIG complaint, which was filed last week and obtained by Fox News, alleged that the donations from roughly 6,000 individuals "clearly constitute" gifts to a current intelligence official that may be restricted because of the employee's official position pursuant to 5 CFR 2635.203 and other statutes.
+To date, the GoFundMe has raised more than $227,000.

-Fleitz warned of a "precedent" the GoFundMe page could set and possible foreign donations adding complications.
+Fleitz warned of a "precedent" that the GoFundMe page could set and pointed out complications from potential foreign donors.

 CLICK HERE TO GET THE FOX NEWS APP

 "I'll just say, I don't agree with these statements.
-And we don't know that Mr. Bolton said these things," Fleitz said.
+And we don't know that Mr. Bolton said these things," Fleitz added.

 Fox News' Gregg Re contributed to this report.